 - A leadership program: 300+ college students trained to be chapter leaders

-- A growing footprint: 9 states and counting
+- A growing footprint: 34 chapters in 9 states and counting

 - Our college students are volunteering over 90,000 hours of mentoring

 Over 20 years ago, two college student friends at Indiana University in Bloomington, Indiana created a dream and imagined a community in which young, underserved children would be given the same educational opportunities and experiences as their peers.
 Believing college students to be a valuable yet untapped resource for...

 College Mentors for Kids is thankful to have many generous supporters.
 Our donors

 come from all walks of life and from all parts of the country, but they share a common

 desire to create a brighter future for their community.